solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

     ![The Synapse Studio query toolbar is shown with the Connect to dropdown list field highlighted.](media/lab5_synapsestudioquerytoolbar.png)

-4. In the query window, replace the script with the following (documented inline), replace <alias@domain.com> with the desired login account:
+4. In the query window, replace the script with the following (documented inline), replace <alias@domain.com> with the desired Azure Active Directory principal name of the user:

     ```sql
     -- Step 1: Create user in SQL DB